polyseam/cndi/docs/walkthroughs/eks/cnpg-example.md

-# Deploying PostgreSQL vector database on EKS using CNDI
+# Deploying PostgreSQL Vector Database on EKS using CNDI

 ## overview 🔭

-This tutorial shows you how to deploy a GitOps-enabled PostgreSQL vector database cluster on CNDI.

-PostgreSQL comes with a range of modules and extensions that extend the database's functionality.
-In this tutorial, you install the pgvector extension on an existing PostgreSQL cluster deployed to EKS.
-The Pgvector extension lets you store vectors in the database tables by adding vector types to PostgreSQL.
-Pgvector also provides similarity searches by running common SQL queries.

-We simplify the PGvector extension deployment by first deploying the CloudnativePG operator, as the operator provides a bundled version of the extension.
+In the realm of modern applications, the need for efficient and scalable databases that can handle complex data types such as vectors is increasing.
+PostgreSQL, with its extensive range of modules and extensions, has become a go-to solution for such needs.
+One notable extension is pgvector, which enables storing and querying vectors within PostgreSQL tables.
+This tutorial walks you through deploying a GitOps-enabled PostgreSQL vector database cluster on Amazon's Elastic Kubernetes Service (EKS) using CNDI.

 ## objectives